 Whether it’s from an SD card, flash drive, external hard drive, or any other storage medium, Disk Drill can easily help you get your lost NEF files back.
 All you have to do is follow the simple steps below:

-Step 1.
-Start by downloading Disk Drill from the official website.
+downloading Disk Drill from the official website.
 Once the setup file has been downloaded, launch the file and follow the on-screen instructions until the program is successfully installed.

 How To View Recovered NEF Files

 Windows is normally capable of viewing NEF files using its default Photos app, but if you’re encountering certain files that just won’t open, you can install the official Nikon codec that will help Windows identify these files.

 If you’re wondering how to view NEF files on Mac, the Apple Preview app is included with all Mac machines and fully supports NEF images.
 Alternatively, you can download and install the free Nikon ViewNX2 .nef file viewer that allows you to open NEF files and edit them.
 This tool is available for both Windows and Mac operating systems.

 How To Repair Corrupted NEF Files

 Downloading the Microsoft Nikon codec pack or installing the official ViewNX2 are both valid ways to potentially resolve corrupted NEF images that won’t open using the default programs on your chosen operating system.
 You can also employ the services of dedicated software, such as the Stellar Photo Repair tool.

 Furthermore, you can use Windows’ built-in CHKDSK tool to try and repair NEF files.
 To do so, follow these steps:

 Press the Windows button and key in “cmd”.